GUIDE Autumn in Japan Crimson leaves and perfect weather make autumn a prime time for travel

-Most other regions and cities have their own noteworthy festivals, from the Dai Ginza Matsuri in Tokyo to the Nihonmatsu Lantern Festival in Fukushima.
+Most other regions and cities have their own noteworthy festivals, such as the Autumn Ginza event in Tokyo and the Nihonmatsu Lantern Festival in Fukushima.
 These festivals provide a glimpse into Japan's rich history and long-lasting traditions.

 The perfect weather and low rainfall make fall a prime time for sporting events and outdoor recreation.

 On the southern island of Kyushu, the Saga International Balloon Fiesta draws people from all over the world, who come together to launch over 100 hot air balloons into the sky.
 The multi-colored array of balloons floating above the countryside is a sight to behold.
 In addition to a formal competition, there are also kids events, a display of novelty balloons, and an evening balloon display.
 The event is held annually at the beginning of November.

 In mid-November, the Kobe Marathon welcomes approximately 20,000 runners and more than 600,000 supporters.
-The marathon route stretches across the town from city hall to Kobe Harbor, with lovely views of the bay and charming city streets.
+The marathon route stretches through the town from city hall to Kobe Harbor, with lovely views of the bay and charming city streets.

 Several fall illuminations attract thousands of couples and families looking to enjoy a pleasant evening walk.

 If you're in Tokyo during mid-November or early December, be sure to see the evening illuminations at Rikugien Gardens .
-The lights are positioned to provide the most serene views of the red Japanese maples and autumnal trees.
+The lights are positioned to provide serene views of the red Japanese maples and autumnal trees.

-On the southern island of Kyushu, you'll find the Kingdom of Lights , a spectacular display of 10 million lights that illuminates the Dutch-themed Huis Ten Bosch theme park.
-The festival is held from early November to early May.
+On the southern island of Kyushu, you'll find the Kingdom of Lights , a spectacular display that illuminates the Dutch-themed Huis Ten Bosch , where you can enjoy regular and seasonal illuminations throughout the year.